 In 2022, we are:

 - Moving the remainder of our web content into newer templates which are tested to meet accessibility standards (this mainly affects our 'Research' pages).
 This will fix issues with sufficient colour contrast and heading hierarchies

 - Continuing to monitor the website to identify and fix accessibility issues which affect individual pages

 - Including accessibility considerations and testing as standard in our development processes

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email our Marketing and Communications team: email@example.com

-If you are not happy with our reponse, please contact our Governance Team: firstname.lastname@example.org
+If you are not happy with our response, please contact our Governance Team: firstname.lastname@example.org

-The University is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+We are committed to making our website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).